ndpp/ndpp/docs/source/methods/chi.rst

 Chi Integration Overview
 ========================

-Fissionable nuclides can contain one ore more fission reactions in their ACE data.
+*NOTE THAT THIS FeATURE HAS NOT YET BEEN TESTED* Fissionable nuclides can contain one ore more fission reactions in their ACE data.
 NDPP must parse through each of these reactions (and the associated delayed neutron precursor data), calculate the outgoing